Mount Hermon ski resort: Facilities and access

-The resort provides an important source of income to residents of both Neve Ativ and Majdal Shams.
-In the 2000s the resort started suffering from the effects of global warming, having had previously two to three months of good snow every winter going down to only two to four weeks.
+The resort provides an important source of income to residents of both Neve Ativ and Majdal Shams, the home of many Druze ski instructors..
+In the 2000s the resort started suffering from fluctuating temperatures, having had previously two to three months of good snow every winter going down to only two to four weeks.
 In 1999, for the first time in its history, the resort had no sufficient snow at all for skiing.

 Resort ownership

-Ownership of the resort is controversial.
-The resort is operated and held by 32 families of the Israeli settlement of Neve Ativ.
+Since 1972, the resort has been operated and held by the residents of the Israeli settlement of Neve Ativ.
 The families have no property rights in the land and they have not paid the Israel Land Administration for its use in over a decade.

 SPNI accused resort operators for charging illegal fees.

 In 2010 the Movement for Quality Government in Israel appealed to the Supreme Court of Israel against the Israel Land Administration.
 In the appeal Neve Ativ was accused of holding the area of the resort without any valid contract, violating the public's interest and the Israel Land Administration law.